Bobby Witt Jr. Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Tigers pitching staff ranks 24th in MLB.

-- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).
+- Tigers pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- The righty last pitched on Wednesday against the Atlanta Braves, when he tossed six innings, allowing six earned runs while giving up nine hits.
+- In his last appearance on Thursday against the Minnesota Twins, the left-hander tossed six innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.